atrick/atrick.github.io/proposal/voidpointer.md

 of the string storage.
 An expert in this area needs to review the code to determine whether it follows strict type rules and how to best legalize the code using the proposed APIs.

+## Implementation Status

+This pull request demonstrates the changes required in the standard library in order to remove default UnsafePointer conversion.
+However, the type system support for implicit conversions and imported types is incomplete.

 ## Alternatives considered